 The temple town of Guptkashi is located at a distance of 47 km from the holy town of Kedarnath.
-Perched at an elevation of 1319 m above the sea level, Gupt Kashi enjoys the mesmerising backdrop of the enchanting snow-covered peaks of Chaukhamba mountains.
+Perched at an elevation of 1319 m above sea level, Gupt Kashi enjoys the mesmerizing backdrop of the enchanting snow-covered peaks of Chaukhamba mountains.

 Guptkashi houses two ancient temples namely Vishwanath Temple dedicated to Lord Shiva and Ardhnareshwar Temple.
 Manikarnika Kund is another popular destination in the town.
-In fact, Guptkashi serves as a perfect stopover for those travelling to Kedarnath.
-The fantastic weather, lush green forests and captivating views of Chaukhmaba Range along with its rich past and heritage, make the town a wholesome package for vacation makers.
+In fact, Guptkashi serves as a perfect stopover for those traveling to Kedarnath.
+The fantastic weather, lush green forests, and captivating views of Chaukhmaba Range along with its rich past and heritage make the town a wholesome package for vacation makers.

 If you are planning to visit Guptkashi, it is important that you visit the place in the early winter months.
 So, you can visit here between September and December.